dwavesystems/dwave-tabu/README.rst

     pip install dwave-tabu

 Alternatively, you can build the library with setuptools.
+This build requires that your system has a C compiler toolchain installed.

 .. code-block:: bash

-    pip install -r python/requirements.txt
+    pip install -r requirements.txt
     python setup.py install

 .. installation-end-marker